liljenstolpe/calico-neutron/doc/source/devref/l3_only_networks.rst

 Proposed Change
 ===============

-A new L3Network object is added to the Neutron API and data model.
-It can have multiple IPv4 and/or IPv6 subnets.
-VMs can be attached to an L3Network as an alternative to being attached to a Neutron network.
+A new L3Network object is added to the Neutron API and data model that is constructed of one or more IPv4 and/or IPv6 prefixes.
+VMs can be attached to an
+L3Network as an alternative to being attached to a Neutron network.

 This spec does not yet specify every detail of L3Network's properties